-This updated strategy was prepared at the beginning of 2020 and whilst the principles hold firm, it is proposed that the strategy is adopted on an interim basis, whilst it is reviewed considering the COVID-19 Pandemic and the Council's change in the use of technology during that period.
+This updated strategy was prepared at the beginning of 2020 and whilst the principles hold firm, it is proposed that the strategy is adopted on an interim basis, whilst it is reviewed considering the COVID-19 Pandemic and the Council's emerging service and organisation objectives.
 The interim strategy provides the core framework for the Council to provide solutions which will enhance the Council's ability to provide services anywhere, anytime.